CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_drive_security_policy.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_storage_drive_security_policy"
 description: |-
-        The drive security policy models the KMIP server related configuration that can be applied on multiple servers.
-Storage controller encryption can be enabled through this policy using remote keys from a KMIP server.
+        The drive security policy defines the configuration for a manual key or a KMIP server, which can be applied to multiple servers.
+You can enable drive security on the servers using either configuration..

 ---

 # Data Source: intersight_storage_drive_security_policy
-The drive security policy models the KMIP server related configuration that can be applied on multiple servers.
-Storage controller encryption can be enabled through this policy using remote keys from a KMIP server.
+The drive security policy defines the configuration for a manual key or a KMIP server, which can be applied to multiple servers.
+You can enable drive security on the servers using either configuration..
 ## Argument Reference
 The results of this data source are stored in `results` property.
 All objects matching the filter criteria are fetched through pagination.